Loans on A. Lange & Söhne Watches

 What determines the loans on A. Lange & Söhne watches?

 The combined external and internal conditions of your watch will determine its overall evaluation.
-If watches are perceived to be in a quality close to the original, this will naturally increase the evaluation price.
+If fine watches like A. Lange & Söhne, Rolex, or Patek Phillipe are perceived to be in a quality close to the original, this will naturally increase the evaluation price.
 Apart from the obvious external condition, the most effective way of judging the entire condition of your A. Lange & Söhne watch is to bring it into our pawnbroker, where our fine watch experts can give it a thorough examination.

 Older models are more sought-after due to their backstories and rarity.
 These watches have survived some of the most turbulent times in European history.
 Some have even been seen in the hands and on the wrists of notable historical figures.
 The Tsar of Russia, Alexander II commissioned A. Lange & Söhne especially to craft a perfect chronometer, for which the Tsar was extremely grateful.
 The German autocracy also rubbed shoulders with the notable watchmaker: Kaiser Wilhelm II gave the watches to diplomats and influential hosts as gifts.
 With a history like this, the age and the era of your model can play an important role in its value.